cosminbvb/Flappy-Bird-Matrix-Arduino/README.md

 The top 3 players and their corresponding names and scores are stored in the EEPROM and displayed in this section. **To browse the leadeboard, move the joystick vertically.**

 ## **Settings**
-This option allows you to adjust the LED Matrix Brightness, LCD Contrast and Brightness. **To browse between settings, move the joystick vertically.
+This option allows you to adjust the LED Matrix Brightness, the LCD Contrast and the LCD Brightness and to turn the Sound Effect On/Off.
+The settings are stored in the EEPROM.**To browse between settings, move the joystick vertically.
 To adjust one of them, move the joystick horizontally**.

 ## **About**
 This section displays the name of the project, the author and the github username using a horizontal scrolling text.